Latinum-Agentic-Commerce/weather_mcp/README.md

 # 🌤️ Weather MCP Tool (Latinum Paywalled Agent Tool)

-A minimal Model Context Protocol (MCP) tool that provides weather info for any city.
-Access to **London** is **paywalled** and requires Solana devnet payment via the Latinum Wallet MCP server.
+A minimal Model Context Protocol (MCP) tool that provides real-time weather information for any city.
+Access to forecasts is paywalled via the Latinum Wallet MCP server, requiring Solana Devnet payment — except for Dublin, which is available for free.

 ## 🔧 Installation